ThaMattie/hd-a/readme.md

 ## Installation

 Build image with docker
-Must run in priviledged mode for hdparm
+Must run in privileged mode for hdparm

 ### Docker compose